kanzakiy/caco3/readme.txt

 (2) With defining 'biotest', you can test bioturbation effect in 5 kyr signal tracking.
 (3) With defining 'track2', you can test different signal tracking method.
 (4) With defining 'size', you can track two different types of caco3 species.
+(5) You need switch on 'sparse' to use sparse matrix solver (you need UMFPACK in this case).

+Default run can be made with switching off all options (commenting out all options in defines.h), which track 2 isotope signals with 4 caco3 species for 50 kyr isotope shift event assuming Fickian mixing for bioturbation.